srgeddes/taskwizard/README.md

 ## Installation

-To install TaskIt, follow these steps:
+To install TaskWizard, follow these steps:

 1. Ensure you have Python 3.6 or higher installed on your system.
-2. pip install task-it
+2. pip install taskwizard
 3. If you cloned the repository already : pip install .
-4. run 'taskit'
+4. run 'taskwizard'

 ## Usage

-After installation, you can start TaskIt by running:
+After installation, you can start TaskWizard by running:

 ### Available Commands